walterlv/walterlv.github.io/_posts/2021/2021-11-06-wpf-renders-wrong-because-of-nahimicosd-en.md

 ## Solutions

-Delete the files in the paths above helps.
-This prevents the DLLs be injected into any other applications.
+1. Renaming the NahimicOSD.dll (because it cannot be deleted in case of being occupied)
+2. Restart your computer (Then it will not be injected into any programs)
+3. Lose your temper at this file

 ## How did we find the reason and solutions?